 I took the GRE several years ago.
 Do I have to take it again?

-GRE test scores remain valid for five years after the year in which you tested.
+Official GRE scores must date no earlier than five (5) years prior to the start of your intended first term at USC.
+For example, if you were to apply for the fall 2017 term, you must submit GRE scores from August 2012 or later.
 Please be aware that in order to apply to the program, you must take the GRE as well as the GRE subject test in literature.
 You can find more information about the test dates and testing centers on the ETS website : http://www.ets.org/.

 How important is the GRE in the application process?